- What are solar panels, and how do they work?

 You can easily combine your ground or air source heat pump with solar panels to cut your costs and make your home more eco-friendly.

-You could even run your entire heating system on solar electricity, as long as you have enough solar panels, and a storage battery for after the sun goes down.
+Amazingly, you can even run your entire heating system on solar electricity, as long as you have enough solar panels, and a storage battery for after the sun goes down.

 You can power electric vehicle chargers with solar panels, but most will supply your house first – meaning there’s often nothing left for your car.